Remi-Gau/eCobidas/docs/20-goals.md

 1.  facilitate pre-registration and registered reports

-2.  facilitate systematic literature reviews and meta-analysis
+1.  facilitate systematic literature reviews and meta-analysis

-3.  facilitate data sharing
+1.  facilitate data sharing

+1.  help make peer-review more objective

 If the json file it creates is accepted by neuroimaging databases (e.g. neurovault) as metadata input, this could reduces friction for data sharing.